Jack-cky/SuperPriceWatchdog/README.md

 <a name="2.2"></a>

 ### Price Alert Design
-SuperPriceWatchdog collects 60 days of price records and calculates statistics for each item.
+SuperPriceWatchdog collects 90 days of price records and calculates statistics for each item.
 When the unit price (after promotion) is below the first quartile, that item is considered a best deal.
 The price monitoring is entirely automated and requires minimal effort.
 Unlike the official price alerts, users are required to set a target price manually or adjust it based on intuition.

 Promotion weeks start on Fridays, meaning most prices are refreshed every Friday (based on my past experience as a Red Label Supermarket employee).
-Unfortunately, the latest record of Online Price Watch (OPW) data refers to the previous day's prices and promotions.
-Prices in our database may not reflect the most current prices.
-Therefore, price alerts are disabled on Fridays.
+Unfortunately, the latest record of Online Price Watch (OPW) data refers to prices and promotions from two days before, which means the prices in our database may not reflect the most current prices.
+To avoid false alerts, price alerts are set to be disabled on Fridays and Saturdays.

 <div align="center">
   <a href="https://t.me/SuperPriceWatchdogBot"><img src="./imgs/meme.png" width="45%"></a>